s-vishnjakov/VIAcode-Azure-Data-Factory-Monitoring/Overview.md

 | Azure Data Factory Failed Activity Runs Count greater than or equal 1 in 1 minute                    | 1 minute   | 1 minute    | Fires whenever any activity fails during the last minute |
 | Azure Data Factory Integration runtime CPU Utilization Avg Percentage greater than 85 for 15 minutes | 15 minutes | 15 minutes  | Fires when integration runtime is constantly overloaded  |
 ## Troubleshooting Guides
 Troubleshooting guides help you to understand what is exactly wrong with your ADF instances or its pipelines.
-When any of the above metioned alerts fires, its description will contain a link to one of the troubleshooting guides.
+When any of the above mentioned alerts fires, its description will contain a link to one of the troubleshooting guides.
 ### Pipeline troubleshooting guide.
 When an alert is about a pipeline/trigger/activity failure, it will lead you to the pipeline troubleshooting guide.
 Here is what you can do here:
 1. Examine the recently failed pipelines (or pipelines with failed activities or all pipelines):